 Once in the subarachnoid space the CSF-ISF mix drains into the lymphatic circulation as identified previously.
 However there is another potential route of spread into the lymphatics of the dural sinuses.

 Simon & Iliff (2015) found the drainage of interstitial solutes along perivenous routes conceivably provides direct access to the most distal segments of these sinus-associated lymphatic structures.
 For example, the internal cerebral veins merge to form the Great Vein of Galen, which in turn joins the inferior sagittal sinus to form the straight sinus.
 Therefore could the perivenous flow through the internal cerebral vein eventually give access to the lymphatic vessels of the inferior sagittal and straight sinus?

-Movement of the g-lymphatic system
+Factors influencing movement in the g-lymphatic system

 Lee et al (2015) experimented on rats and mice to identify different influences that affect movement of the g-lymphatic system.
 Some of the mechanical influences may differ for humans due to the dimensional differences.
 These authors found the movement of the g-lymphatic system to be dependent upon: